kishorek/JavaDataGuide/Java/basics.md

 pic-here

 JRE - Java Runtime Environment
 JRE is an environment which is designed to run programs.
 It contains the class libraries, loader class, and JVM.
+It is platform dependent.

 JVM - Java Virtual Machine
 JVM is an engine that provides a runtime environment to drive the Java Code or applications.
 It converts Java bytecode into machine language.
 JVM is a part of Java Run Environment (JRE).
 It cannot be separately downloaded and installed.
 To install JVM, you need to install JRE.
 The full form of JVM is Java Virtual Machine.
+It is platform independent.

 JDK - Java Developer Kit
-JDK is a software development environment used for making applets and Java applications
+JDK is a software development environment used for making applets and Java applications.
+It contains developing, debuggin & monitoring libraries.
+It is platform dependent.

 ```